 Triumph of Civic Virtue was originally slated to be moved to Long Island City which was the original borough seat, but came to Kew Gardens in 1941 following the relocation of Borough Hall.
 Queens borough president George Upton Harvey had come into office after his predecessor resigned due to scandal, and he genuinely courted the statue for its timely allegorical value.

 Throughout the decades, the ravages of weather and time took their own toll.
 The Fine Arts Federation of New York took up a campaign to procure the necessary funding to restore the Triumph of Civic Virtue, seeking both private donors and petitioning the city for abiding by its obligation to maintain public art.
 The economic downturn of 2008 had a dampening effect on these efforts.

-In February 2011, U.S. representative for the district Anthony Weiner along with New York City councilwoman Julissa Ferreras for Queens’ 21st district (who was then also Chair of the council’s Committee on Women’s Issues) held a joint press conference in which they announced that the statue was put up for sale on the online marketplace Craigslist.
+In February 2011, U.S. representative for the district Anthony Weiner along with New York City councilwoman Julissa Ferreras for Queens’ 21st district (who was then also Chair of the Council’s Committee on Women’s Issues) held a joint press conference in which they announced that the statue was put up for sale on the online marketplace Craigslist.
+(Neither had any power of office to effect such a sale.)
 Brooklyn’s Green-Wood cemetery publicly expressed interest.
 (Members of MacMonnies’ family – but not the man himself – are buried there.)
 Weiner’s efforts summarily ceased however, after he became embroiled in a sex scandal that forced his resignation from office.

-The statue’s outcome is ultimately in the hands of the New York’s Department of City Administrative Services (DCAS), which in the summer of 2012 refused to confirm what future plans existed despite repeated requests from the press.
+The statue’s outcome ultimately lay in the hands of the New York’s Department of City Administrative Services (DCAS), which in the summer of 2012 refused to confirm what future plans existed despite repeated requests from the press.
 The statue was fenced in after receiving reports of a serious crack needing repair.
 DCAS released a statement at the time denying that any firm plans had yet been made.

 In conclusion, it’s worth nothing that MacMonnies defended his work in his own words as follows: